What to do if a problem develops

 The symptoms of dehydration are: dark yellow, strong smelling urine; a small amount of urine; dry skin and mouth; feeling tired and not well.
 Try to drink a total of 1.5 to 2 litres of water per day.
 Sip water continuously until your urine becomes a normal color.
 This should occur within 24 hours.

 Eat a well balanced diet at regular times.
 Take the vitamin and minerals prescribed for you.
 Sleep at least 8 hours each night.
 Exercise or take a walk each day.
 Make some positive changes in how you live; even a small change is a start!
 Talk your problems out with a trusted family member or good friend.
 Join a bariatric support group.
 In the past one of your most common methods of coping was to eat.
 You no longer have the ability to relieve your frustrations by eating and still lose weight.
 Develop new strategies to relieve the stress you feel.
 It takes time to figure out which ones will work for you.
 Instant relief is not in sight.
 Be patient and try!
-If you want to have counseling with a psychologist, talk to your doctor or the bariatric nurse-clinician.
+If you want to have counselling with a psychologist, talk to your doctor or the bariatric nurse-clinician.

 Dumping syndrome occurs after eating food that is high in sugar.
 The most common symptoms are crampy abdominal pain, heart palpitations, nausea, diarrhoea and sweating.
 This discourages patients from eating these types of foods and promotes additional weight loss.
 Avoid eating high carbohydrate, solid foods and drinking liquids at the same time.
 The operation is also intended to produce dumping if you eat high calorie foods like milk shakes, especially rapidly or in large volumes.